Countly/countly-sdk-documentation/unity/next.md

   <li class="p-rich_text_section">Device metrics would not be recorded</li>
   <li class="p-rich_text_section">
-    On dashboard location map would not be updated and, overview and analytics sections related to sessions and users would all be empty
+    On dashboard location map would not be updated and, overview and analytics session related to sessions and users would all be empty
   </li>
 </ul>
 <h1>View tracking</h1>